Center for 4-H and Youth Development

 4-H STEM consists of specialized programs designed to introduce and encourage participation in Science, Technology, Engineering, and Math disciplines among youth in the District of Columbia.
 The program is supported by the Alteria Foundation through the National 4-H Council and works collaboratively with UDC’s STEM Center.

-Operation Military Kids serves children of deployed parents by hosting special events and training sessions to mobilize a support network consisting of youth, parents, and educators.
+4-H Military Partnerships serves children of deployed parents by hosting special events and training sessions to mobilize a support network consisting of youth, parents, and educators.
 “Ready, Set, Go” training is offered to educate communities about the needs of military families in the deployment cycle.
 The program also distributes “Hero Packs,” Operation Military Kids-branded backpacks filled with a variety of items from partner agencies and local businesses, provided to military youth as a way of communicating thanks for the sacrifices that they make while their parents are deployed.
 Click here for more information.

 The Health Rocks Program is a healthy living program that strives to reduce tobacco, alcohol and drug use among youth in the District of Columbia and to develop life skills that lead to healthy lifestyle choices.
-It is our goal to engage youth and adults in a partnership to develop and implement community strategies that help youth understand influences and heath consequences of tobacco, alcohol and drug use.
+It is our goal to engage youth and adults in a partnership to develop and implement community strategies that help youth understand influences and health consequences of tobacco, alcohol and drug use.
 It is an interactive program that is adaptable to multiple teaching situations, uses interactive hands on learning and meets National Health Education Standards.

 5 Steps to Start a Club